LemonNES/LemonNES/README.md

 • Exitebike - Playable But With Graphical Issues

-• Bubble Bobble - Playable But With Graphical Issues
+• Bubble Bobble - Playable But With Major Graphical Issues

 • Donkey Kong - Playable But With Graphical Issues